m-onz/sdd/README.md

 # sdd

-## Version 1 - audio classification with bag of features + kNN
+## Version 1 - audio classification with bag of normalized features + kNN

+using ml-knn

 bag of features:
   MFCC (mel)